Former U.S. Sen. John Edwards is accused of using campaign money to support his mistress, Rielle Hunter.

 Rielle Hunter, Edwards’ former mistress, is expected to testify at the trial.
 A major issue in the approaching trial is whether money given to support Hunter, by the former candidate’s benefactors, should have been considered donations toward his presidential campaign.
 Edwards denies any wrongdoing, claiming the money was a gift.

-His attorneys have claimed the investigation and prosecution are politically motivated, and the charges do not clearly establish any violation of election law.
+Edwards’ attorneys have claimed the investigation and prosecution are politically motivated, and the charges do not clearly establish any violation of election law.

 Edwards was Sen. John Kerry’s running mate on the 2004 Democratic presidential ticket.
+His wife, Elizabeth, died of cancer in December 2010.

 Elizabeth and John Edwards separated that year, shortly after he admitted that he had fathered a daughter with Hunter, who was hired to make documentary videos for his 2008 campaign.